lDucks/FoodMood/README.txt

 Object-Oriented Pattern: The OO pattern that I picked was not ready for the current stage of the project.
 Therefore, we implemented an iterator for user registration in order to make sure that we are not registering a user who already exists.

+Jacob Chorney

+Design Pattern: My design pattern that I chose is the decorator pattern.
+This pattern could not be implemented in anything so far but is going to be used for our larger panels, such as food/mood history.
+This is due to the decorator pattern pertaining to features such as a scroll bar.
+The screens implemented so far have been to small to use a scroll bar.

+Object Oriented Pattern: The object oriented design pattern I selected was the interator pattern.
+This pattern is good at scanning through lists and choosing certain information and will be used for our Food/Mood history.
+Since we have yet to implement these parts we have yet to use these patterns.